theowenyoung/archive-actionsflow/docs/getting-started.md

 Actionsflow is basically a three-step process:

-1. Create a Github repositoy by this [link](https://github.com/actionsflow/workflow/generate),
+1. Create a Github repository by this [link](https://github.com/actionsflow/workflow/generate),
 1. Define your workflow files at `workflows` directory.
 1. push your updates to Github

 A workflow file `xxx.yml` looks like this: